faethon/ComicDBConverter/README.md

         pyinstaller --onefile --windows ComicDBConverter.py

-If you want both steps done automatically, I made a small batch file that does both, so you just have to call:
+If you want both steps done automatically, I made a small batch file that does both, so you just have to run:

         build.bat